 Aspirate samples were taken using small needles from one of the affected vertebrae under the same anaesthesia (aspirates from the lytic L5 vertebral dorsal spinous process).
 The samples confirmed a cancer called multiple myeloma.
 Multiple myeloma is a cancer of the plasma cells, which are part of the immune system.
 The cancer usually affects and destroys bones, causing severe pain and sometimes secondary fractures.
-The cancer also often causes a high blood calcium, like for Kimba, and high levels of globulin, a type of protein, in the blood and urine.
+Cancer also often causes an increase in the blood calcium, such as in Kimba’s case, and high levels of globulin, a type of protein in the blood and urine.

-Kimba didn’t have high globulin, so his multiple myeloma was called non-secretory: this is an uncommon version of the disease.
-Side effects of the cancer can also include excessive bleeding, kidney failure, an abnormal brain function with dementia, confusion or seizures, and a depressed immune system, placing affected dogs at risk of infection.
+Kimba did not have high globulin, so his multiple myeloma was labelled non-secretory, which is an uncommon version of the disease.
+Side effects of cancer can also include excessive bleeding, kidney failure, an abnormal brain function with dementia, confusion or seizures, and a depressed immune system, placing affected dogs at risk of infection.

-Kimba started chemotherapy with a drug called melphalan, which is taken in tablets.
+Kimba commenced chemotherapy with a drug called melphalan, which is taken in tablets.
 In his case, the tablets are given once a day for 5 days, and this is repeated every three weeks.
 A vet check and a blood test are recommended every three weeks before each treatment period, to make sure that there are no side effects of the treatment on the blood cells and no signs of cancer relapse.
 At the beginning of treatment, Kimba also received prednisolone, another drug with anti-cancer effects, and strong opioid painkillers for his bone pain (a fentanyl patch was placed on one of his legs).
 We also gave Kimba a single intravenous infusion of the drug pamidronate, which helps reduce bone resorption and reduces bone pain for up to 4 weeks.

 Kimba responded rapidly to the treatment.
-One week after the start of treatment, he was back to normal at home, with no wobbliness and no signs of pain, and has remained well since then.
-At time of writing Kimba has remained in remission for two years and eight months after his cancer was first diagnosed at VRH, and is now 17 years old.
+One week after the start of treatment, he was back to normal at home, with no wobbliness or signs of pain and has remained well since then.
+As at the time of writing Kimba has remained in remission for two years and eight months after his cancer was first diagnosed at VRH and is now 17 years old.
 He remains happy and pain-free on his regular melphalan treatment with no visible side effects.